 - May not be on parole or probation

-- May not have any misdemeanor convictions in the last five years for violent acts, fraud, theft, domestic violence, sexual misconduct or narcotics violations.
-This holds true even if the conviction was set aside.
+- In the last five years, there may be no misdemeanor convictions for violent acts, fraud, theft, domestic violence, sexual misconduct, or narcotics violations.
+This holds even if the sentence was set aside.

 - Has never been convicted of attempting to act as a PI without a license

-For more information on how to get a private investigator license in Arizona and understanding how to get your business setup, check out the Private Investigator’s Licensing Handbook, available at Amazon.
+For more information on getting a private investigator license in Arizona and getting your business set up, check out the Private Investigator’s Licensing Handbook, available at Amazon.

 Arizona Private Investigator Associations

 Once you are officially licensed, I recommend joining the Arizona Association of Licensed Private Investigators (AALPI).
-The association is a great resource for networking with other P.I.’s, staying up to date about industry issues, and gaining access to training and education opportunities.
+The association is a great resource for networking with other P.I.s, staying updated about industry issues, and gaining access to training and education opportunities.

 The AALPI association website provides membership information, links to investigative information, conferences, and recent news.